azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 path: "/journal/10-linux-commands-that-will-save-your-time"
 ---

-When a task takes more time than I expected, I find myself wondering if I'm not aware of the Linux command that could save my time there.
-This was a common case when I was new in Linux world, and I remember spending hours trying to solve problems using wrong tools.
 In this blog post, I'll share the Linux commands that saved a lot of time when I get complicated tasks done.
+This is a personal list, I basically [selected them from my digital notebook](https://github.com/azer/notebook/blob/master/linux/useful-commands.md).
+Hopefully it's useful and if you see anything to improve please [send a pull request](https://github.com/azer/homepage)!

 <div class="toc">